ua-snap/arctic-ai/README.md

 - Data format can be PDF, Markdown, JSON, HTML, etc. Check out the different branches in this repo to see the changes required in `populate_database.py` when using different file types, and explore what the loading and chunking process looks like for the different file types in `explore_loading_<filetype>.ipynb` notebooks.
 The `main` branch uses PDFs.

 ### Query the LLM
 - Run `python query_data.py` plus a string query to ask a question.
 You will recieve a response, along with the full prompt to the LLM including the top 5 text chunks that make up the RAG component of the query, and a list of explicit references for each of those chunks.
 The references include the file name, the page number, and the chunk on that page.
-The prompt can be removed from the response by commenting out the `print(prompt)` line in `query_data.py`.
+(If desired, the prompt can be removed from the response by commenting out the `print(prompt)` line in `query_data.py`.)

+#### Asking a question that we know is answered in the provided documents:

 ```
 python query_data.py "How fast is the Arctic warming?"